 The International Talent Search Writers of the Future

 In the Critters Readers’ Choice Awards where over 2,500 readers vote each year, “Super-Duper Moongirl and the Amazing Moon Dawdler” won BEST SCIENCE FICTION AND FANTASY SHORT STORY OF 2019.
 At the time, this was the second year in a row my stories had won this largest of categories!
 Not only that, I was awarded BEST AUTHOR OF 2019.
 I also won BEST NON-FICTION ARTICLE OF 2019–for “Never Let Go” in How I Got Published and What I Learned Along the Way.
-Also, I won BEST WRITING WORKSHOP OF 2019–this, for Wulf Moon’s SUPER SECRET Writing Workshop that I conduct for free in the Writers of the Future Forum.
-Additionally, I was in BEST ANTHOLOGY OF 2019–Writers of the Future, Volume 35!
+Also, I won BEST WRITING WORKSHOP OF 2019–this, for Wulf Moon’s SUPER SECRET Writing Workshops.
 Finally, my story “Weep No More for the Willow” in DEEP MAGIC Fall 2019 took 2nd place in BEST OTHER SHORT STORY OF 2019.
 Suffice it to say, 2019 was a very good year for me.

 Here’s a weird trivia bit about my writing.
 In 1996, I won Grand Prize in the “Contest Corner Prose Contest,” which was likely the first major online flash fiction contest.
 It was sponsored by AOL, judged by a panel of twenty pro fiction writers and editors.
 Over the course of that year, thousands of writers including novelists, journalists, lyricists and composers entered the weekly contests.
 At the start of each week, you were given a one word theme prompt, by the end of the week, you posted your story.
 The judges awarded prizes to the top three each week, and I’m happy to report I placed in those top three almost every week I entered–against 400 to 700 entries in any given week!
 But the big deal was the award for Writer of the Year, where first place winners from each week were compiled and judged for that year’s Grand Prize.
 Out of over 25,000 total entries for the year, two of my stories placed in the Top Ten, one of them taking the award for Writer of the Year and the grand prize worth thousands of dollars.
 Oh, and then the editor at The Rose and Thorn, one of the best online literary magazines of the day, published the story that placed just under my grand prize winner.